SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 The heavily nationalist French and English public sentiment at the beginning of the war was fueled by a politically motivated arms race (Huang, The Inevitable Shift).
-(Perry 292).
 The countries went to war not for the

 ## In addition, the new post-war Europen states was not conducive to liberty